juancarlospaco/binance-trade-zen/README.md

-I just need the trading form, [I do the technical analisys in TradingView](https://github.com/juancarlospaco/tradingview#tradingview), like lots of people do, so I do not really need the limited [Binance trading](https://github.com/juancarlospaco/binance#binance) charts, I get updates and info at cryptopanic, so I do not need the rest of the info in Binance UI neither, this web browser extensions simplifies [Binance trading](https://github.com/juancarlospaco/binance#binance) to just the trading form.
+I just need the trading form, [I do the technical analisys in TradingView](https://github.com/juancarlospaco/tradingview#tradingview), like lots of people do, so I do not really need the limited [Binance trading](https://github.com/juancarlospaco/binance#binance) charts, I get updates and info at cryptopanic, so I do not need the rest of the info in Binance UI neither, I tried forcing the "mobile view" in the desktop browser but the UI was terrible too, this web browser extensions simplifies [Binance trading](https://github.com/juancarlospaco/binance#binance) to just the trading form.